 After a day of bracket racing it was time to start the Saturday night festivities.
 First out was the divorce settlement match race.
 The two Monzas came out with great burnouts and a few old fashion dry hops, both cars are painted identical so it was like double exposure.
 The way this was to work was each car would dial in from their career best ETs.
 Well the tree was not set correctly and the tree came down evenly.
 Krista did come out first and held Chris off till about half track and then the blown big block passed by for the win.

 Next up was the challenge of new versus old.
 Matt Stambaugh driving Bunny’s car came out with the traditional half-track burnout with the American Flag waving proudly over the car.
 Scott Ringwood came out with a great burnout also.
 Both cars staged and Scott was out like a shot taking the win with a 6.43 over the Avenger.

-After finishing up more bracket racing the sun had disappeared and it was time for some funny cars under the lights.
+After the feature there were several of the funny car teams making test passes trying to dial in their cars for the following day.After finishing up more bracket racing the sun had disappeared and it was time for some funny cars under the lights.
 Again several of the teams made test shots.
 The Massarella’s took the track once again.
 This time Chris took the nod and never looked back.

 Once again the Bunny Burkett Avenger was set to take on the Mistress Corvette.
 After the two smoky burnouts the stage was set, Scott was out first and took the win.
 This was not a typical night for the Avenger and the crew stayed till the wee hours of the morning to try to solve the problems.